jtarchie/site/resume/index.pdf.md

   deliver quality software.
 Mentored junior engineers in over four projects while encouraging them to be effective as team members.
-- Responsible for building out and improving the reliability and performance of cloud applications and cloud infrastructure.
+- Responsible for building out and improving the reliability and performance of cloud applications and cloud infrastructure using Golang.
 Worked with all areas of Development teams to ensure the build and deployment process serves better quality for the business.